On this page

 3. Determine your running costs

-Running costs can include wages, buying of stock, internet access fees, shipping/delivery fees, rent, and utilities.
+Running costs can include wages, buying stock, mobile phone and landline charges, internet access, shipping/delivery charges, rent, and utilities.
 Fill out the detailed profit and loss sheet in the financial statements template.

 Case Study: Estimate your costs when starting a business